mohitsharma070/GYM-WORKSPACE/fithub-frontend/task_completion.md

 **Rationale:**
 The changes to `Table.tsx` enhance the visual and ergonomic quality of tables by enforcing a fixed table layout for column stability, applying consistent vertical alignment, and now, ensuring all headings are horizontally centered.
 While the core `Table` component sets a strong foundation, optimal rendering for specific data types and action buttons requires cooperation from the components consuming the `Table` and providing the `renderRow` implementation.
 This approach ensures a generic yet powerful table component.

+---

+**Date:** 2025-12-18

+**Task:** Apply a "Dark Power Gym" theme to the admin dashboard.

+**Implementation Details:**

+1.  **Identified Styling:** Located `tailwind.config.ts` and `src/styles/global.css` as the primary files for theme definition.
+The application uses CSS variables defined in `global.css` within Tailwind CSS classes.
+2.  **Modified `src/styles/global.css` (Dark Theme):**
+    *   Updated the CSS variables within the `.dark` selector to implement a "Dark Power Gym" theme.
+    *   Set `--background` to a dark slate (`220 20% 10%`).
+    *   Set `--foreground` (text) to a light color (`210 40% 98%`).
+    *   Set `--card` background to be slightly lighter than the main background (`220 20% 15%`).
+    *   Introduced an energetic orange (`30 100% 50%`) for `--primary` and `--accent` colors for actions and highlights.
+    *   Adjusted other colors (`--secondary`, `--muted`, `--border`, `--input`, `--ring`) to complement the dark slate and energetic orange palette, ensuring high contrast.
+3.  **Modified `src/styles/global.css` (Light Theme):**
+    *   Updated the CSS variables within the `:root` selector (light theme) for better visual consistency with the new dark theme.
+    *   Set `--background` to a soft light gray (`0 0% 95%`).
+    *   Set `--card` to pure white (`0 0% 100%`).
+    *   Maintained the energetic orange (`30 100% 50%`) for `--primary` and `--accent` to ensure visual consistency across themes for interactive elements.
+    *   Adjusted other light theme colors for a softer, more cohesive appearance.

+**Rationale:**
+These changes establish a distinct "Dark Power Gym" theme for the application's dark mode, characterized by dark slate backgrounds, light text, high contrast, and an energetic orange accent.
+The light theme has also been refined to be less stark and more visually harmonious, ensuring a polished user experience regardless of the selected theme.
+Since the application components already utilize these CSS variables via Tailwind, the theme changes are applied globally without requiring modifications to individual components or layout.